percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 applied for each SRTP received packet.

 1. The final byte is checked to determine which EKT format is in use.
-When an SRTP or SRTCP packet contains a ShortEKTField, the ShortEKTField is removed from the packet then normal SRTP or SRTCP processing occurs.
+When an SRTP packet contains a ShortEKTField, the ShortEKTField is removed from the packet then normal SRTP processing occurs.
 If the packet contains a FullEKTField, then processing continues as described below.
-The reason for using the last byte of the packet to indicate the type is that the length of the SRTP or SRTCP part is not known until the decryption has occurred.
+The reason for using the last byte of the packet to indicate the type is that the length of the SRTP part is not known until the decryption has occurred.
 At this point in the processing, there is no easy way to know where the EKTField would start.
 However, the whole UDP packet has been received, so instead of the starting at the front of the